-CommentSold is a good choice for stores that are not already on Shopify.
-But there are 2 things to consider:
+is a good choice for stores that are not already on Shopify.
+But there are 3 things to consider:

-1) Facebook's algorithm likes comments happening on FB, and does not like users taken off of FB
+1) Facebook's algorithm likes comments happening on FB, and will penalize lives that are taking users off of Facebook

 2) Your new shoppers are forced to register to shop with you